Harper Lee, Elizabeth Warren, Rupert Murdoch: Is This The Truth Behind ‘Go Set A Watchman?’

 It is clear that Rupert Murdoch is no fan of Democrats.
 He recently described Hillary Clinton and Bernie Sanders as “trolling for black votes” and described their actions as “the worst kind of pandering,” as reported by the Hollywood Reporter.

-Is it possible that Rupert Murdoch would relish the opportunity to knock a progressive liberal like Elizabeth Warren, whom many see as having a real shot at future presidency, down a few pegs, or even ruin her entirely?
+Is it possible that Rupert Murdoch would relish the opportunity to knock a progressive liberal like Elizabeth Warren, whom many see as having a real shot at future presidency, down a few pegs, or even ruin her entirely?“I expect it to have a profound impact,” were Rupert Murdoch’s thoughts on Go Set A Watchman leading up to the lost novel’s release, as reported by the Telegraph.
+Now that we know that the novel casts Atticus Finch as a racist, is it possible that Murdoch was being disingenuously coy?

 Is it possible that Rupert Murdoch knew that Elizabeth Warren has a grandson named Atticus, and that a long-forgotten sequel to To Kill A Mockingbird existed, which painted a character that so many have perceived as the perfect man to emulate as a racist, and that he began salivating at the mere possibilities?
 The fact that there are only 1,611 people in the United States named Atticus, as reported by How Many of Me, would seem to underscore this possibility.